jmathanim

 Limitations

-Currently JMathAnim can import most common geometrical constructions, however other elements that cannot be imported yet.
-For instance, any element that is built from some algebraic expression given in a String cannot be imported.
-This applies to functions or points whose coordinates are not numbers, but formulas.
+Currently JMathAnim can import most common geometric constructions, but there are other elements that cannot be imported yet.
+For example, any element that is built from an algebraic expression given in a string cannot be imported.
+This applies to functions or points whose coordinates are not numbers but formulas.

 home back